biponroy47/invoice_automator/README.md

 #### Note
 This tool is currently in testing phase.
 We will try 2 methods:
-1. direct text parsing with regex
+1. Direct Text Parsing with Regex Extraction
-2. area selection
+2. Region Selection with Text Parsing